lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 | I mistreated my ex and I felt bad about it | 0 | 0 |
 | My ex mistreated me and they felt bad about it | 0 | 1 |

 This asymmetry is caused by our follow-up response.
 In the second sentence it makes sense to direct the user to a bully/abuse helpline, but the first sentence does not indicate enough harm to users on the platform for a warning.
 In general, we have different threshold for different harm label.
-"I mistreated my ex and they deserve it" crosses that threshold into a 1 for "harming others".
+In contrast, "I mistreated my ex and they deserve it" crosses that threshold into a 1 for "harming others".

 For point 2, I focus on the act of harm instead of the effect of implicit harm.
 For example